-It is this interest group that is actively spreading myths about the true and false “Kashmiris” even as they claim to support India’s position on Jammu & Kashmir State being an integral and indivisible part of India.
+It is, however, interest groups and political lobbies that are actively spreading myths about the true and false “Kashmiris” even as they claim, ironically, to support India’s position on Jammu & Kashmir State being an integral and indivisible part of India.
 According to this definition, the people of Pakistan-administered-Kashmir are an occupied people whose lands are unjustly and illegally occupied by Pakistan.

 Examples of how the word ‘Kashmir’ is used internationally